AbhishekMankame/CPP_tutorial/Learning/sorting/non comparison based sorting.md

 In a count array, this looks like this:
 <pre> int count[] = {0, 1, 2, 2, 1, 0, 0, 0, 1}; </pre>
 Where the index represents the value, and the number at that index represents the frequency.

+### Step 2: Place the Numbers Back in the Sorted Array
+Now, instead of comparing the numbers, we use the counts to rebuild the sorted array.
+This is like lining people up by heights, but based on how many of each size you have in your party!<br>
+For example:
+- You start with the smallest number (1).
+Since it appears once, you put one "1" in the output array.
+- Then, for 2 (which appears twice), you add two "2"s to the output.
+- Do the same for 3, 4, and 8.
+The result?
+A sorted array without any comparisons - it's like sorting effortlessly! 💪